California Excavation Safety Plan

 What daily inspections are required for excavation work?

 Required inspections include: Daily inspection before each work shift; After rain, seepage, or any event that could increase hazard; After any disturbance to the excavation (nearby blasting, equipment vibration).
-BuildShield AI generates an OSHA-compliant site inspection checklist specific to excavation work.
+BuildShield AI generates an OSHA-ready site inspection checklist specific to excavation work.

 Ready to Get Your California Excavation Safety Plan?